People Pleasing vs. God’s Approval: Why Boundaries Matter

 For a long time, I thought being poor meant failure.
 A lack of resources.
 A life that was behind, or less-than.

-But everything changed when I had an encounter with Jesus—on what truly felt like my deathbed.
+But everything changed when I had an encounter with Jesus—on what truly could have been my deathbed.

 It was in that dark place of total helplessness that I finally began to understand what Jesus meant when He said, “Blessed are the poor.”
 We hear it in Luke 6 and again in Matthew 5, where Jesus flips the world’s idea of wealth and success upside down.